RayHightower/rayhightower.github.com/source/_posts/2013-06-22-preparing-for-parallella-64-cores-installing-go-on-mac-os-x.markdown

 ###Creating a Go Workspace
 Before you can run a Go program on your system, you have to create a Go workspace.
 A workspace is a directory structure that contains source code and binaries that a Go program needs in order to compile and execute.

-We can examine a the Go Workspace on my system with the Unix <code>tree</code> command:
+We can examine the Go Workspace on my system with the Unix <code>tree</code> command:

 ```bash
 ~/Code/gocode$ tree